eusilvio/cep-lookup/packages/cep-lookup/README.md

   brasilApiProvider,
 } from "@eusilvio/cep-lookup/providers";

 // 1.
-Create an instance of CepLookup (fetcher is now optional and defaults to global fetch) const cepLookup = new CepLookup({
+Create an instance of CepLookup const cepLookup = new CepLookup({
   providers: [viaCepProvider, brasilApiProvider],
 });